Jimbly/LD43-slime-laboratory/README.md

 Start with: `npm start` (after running `npm i` once)

+Notes:
+* Didn't realize could drag from beakers to pets, pets to orders, pets to spikes

 TODO:
+* Separate seeded random for orders for consistency / high scores
 * Potion order requirements are a bit high too quickly?
 Especially Pure of 16!
   * 10 of each (5 turns minimum) is probably a more reasonable max
 * High scores
+* Daily summary if things go wrong - especially if pets are starving - Modal confirm first
+* Show picked up potion and/or pet under mouse
+  * Highlight all possible places it could go
 * Would be useful to see current stats of all potions (and pets) - roll over something and they all show up?
 Always there?
 Hold shift?
+* Really need to show (floaters?) what happens when brewing
 * New button and panel graphics
 * Allow selecting pet first, then food, show same tooltip
-* Daily summary if things go wrong

 Polish
+* Animate pipes rotating
+* Tutorial or more instruction
 * Sounds / Music
   * Sacrifice squish
   * Brew burble